Frequently Asked Questions about the LETB Refresher Course

 1. The applicant for the refresher course must be hired and on the payroll of an Indiana law enforcement agency or department as a police officer.
 The refresher course is not, and cannot be, a prerequisite to getting hired.
 The hiring comes first, and the refresher course comes second.
 The applicant must be listed in ACADIS as an active, paid police officer.

 2. The applicant must have not been employed as a police officer for at least two (2) years but less than six (6) years at the time of hiring by the new law enforcement agency or department.
-If not employed for less than two (2) years, then the town marshal/sheriff/chief decides what (if any) remedial training is necessary.
-If not employed for six (6) years or more, then the applicant may not take the refresher course but, instead, must repeat basic training.
+If not employed for less than two (2) years, then the town marshal/sheriff/chief decides what (if any) remedial training is necessary and any outstanding in-service hours will be required to be completed to become compliant from previous years.
+If not employed for six (6) years or more, then the applicant is not eligible for the refresher course but, instead, must repeat basic training.

 What if I’m Less Than Six (6) months From the End of the Six (6) Year Period?